volodymyrss/good-ops-practices/COVENANT.md

 * **User** will clarify where they care in **notes**
 * References to **incidents** will be used in **notes**, and other way around
 * **infrastructure will be declarative** when possible and changes will automatically trigger notifications to **users who care**
+* Infrastructure will not change without a reference to the policy change.
+Policy as declared will be followed.